 Admission of Part-Time Middle School or Homeschooled Students Under the Age of 18

-- A parent of a student under 18 who is not attending high school, is homeschooled, or has a student who has not completed the 8th grade, may petition the Dean of Enrollment Services for special admission of his/her child as a part-time student.
+- A parent of a student under 18 who is not attending high school, is homeschooled, or has a student who has not completed the 8th grade, may petition the Division Dean of Dual Enrollment at Roberta.Kunkel@evc.edu for special admission of his/her child as a part-time student.

-- In addition to following the same procedures as concurrent enrollment students, students must complete the additional R-42 form and will need to submit academic transcripts to be used in determining appropriate course placement.
+- In addition to following the same procedures as concurrent enrollment students, students must complete the additional Special Admit Form--Middle School and will need to submit academic transcripts to be used in determining appropriate course placement.

-- Middle school or homeschooled students in 6th, 7th and 8th grade under the age of 18 will be responsible for paying full fees as a regular student.
+- Middle school students in 6th, 7th and 8th grade under the age of 18 are responsible for paying regular student fees.